darthrichlius/io.rawg.clone/README.md

-# GameHub - A of Rawg.io Clone Experiment
+# GameHub: A Video Game Browser - Technical Experimention

-This project aims to create a web application clone similar to Rawg.io, named "GameHub".
+This private project is intended to create a web application for browsing video games.

 ## Project Overview

 ### Project Context (Why Start This Project?)

-- This project is an integral part of my personal portfolio, designed to showcase a series of "Proof-Of-Concept" or "Proof-Of-Skills" projects.
+- This project is part of my personal portfolio, designed to showcase a series of "Proof-Of-Skills" or "Proof-Of-Concept" projects.

 - Each portfolio entry is focused on **strengthening my core skills**, **exploring new concepts or technologies**, and **developing reusable boilerplate templates** for future applications.
 - Emphasizing **clean architecture** and **high-quality code** is a priority for me.